jhumelsine/jhumelsine.github.io/_posts/2024-07-02-test-doubles.md

 Mockito is more concise.
 Its `mock` creates a Dummy and the `when/thenReturn` pairing allows us to inject Stub behavior for `getCustomer` only.

 I migrated to Mockito for my Test Doubles.
 Mockito was faster to specify in most cases.
 For the most part I liked Mockito, but it had some quirks.
 Mockito Test Double defined behavior can be a bit cryptic.
 Its specifications are inconsistent.
-For example:
+For example the syntax for stubbing behavior is completely different in these three cases:
 ```java
 // For a typical Test Double
 when(repo.getCustomer(any(CustomerId.class)).thenReturn(persistedCustomer);